robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 ## Even Hard Core Game Developers Don't Play Much

 You know what?
 I'm not the only one.
-I've heard core game developers on some of the most important games ever created, including the upcoming [Evolve](http://evolvegame.com/), which I personally am looking forward too, state on camera that they don't play games that often.
+I've heard core game developers on some of the most amazing games ever created, including the upcoming [Evolve](http://evolvegame.com/), state on camera that they don't play games that often.
 "It's more challenging to make them," said one developer from [Turtle Rock](http://turtlerockstudios.com) in a video interview.

 ## Consumer v.s.
 Creator